canvas

 "Document

-with a non-null document elementForm a hypothetical infinitely-wide CSS line box containing a single inline box containing the text text, with all the properties at their initial values except the 'font' property of the inline box set to font, the 'direction' property of the inline box set to direction, and the 'white-space' property set to 'pre'.
-[CSS]
+with a non-null document elementForm a hypothetical infinitely-wide CSS line box containing a single inline box containing the text text, with its CSS properties set as follows:

 If maxWidth was provided and the hypothetical width of the inline box in the hypothetical line box is greater than maxWidth CSS pixels, then change font to have a more condensed font (if one is available or if a reasonably readable one can be synthesized by applying a horizontal scale factor to the font) or a smaller font, and return to the previous step.